SSL Client Certificates

 SSL.Default.TrustStore.Location=/shared/customer-config/truststore/truststore.jks

 Note: Provide a path and a file name for this property.
-When implementing this property, the path (/shared/customer-config/truststore/ in this example) must already exist and the STEP application should have write access to the path.
+When implementing this property, the path (/shared/customer-config/truststore/ in this example) must already exist, and the STEP application must have 'write' access to the path.

 The SSL Client Certificates functionality is available with release 2023.3.
-If this property and a trust store (with JKS) was configured before the 2023.3 release, no changes are required and the certificates are automatically visible in workbench.
+If this property and a truststore (with JKS) were configured before the 2023.3 release, no changes are required, and the certificates are automatically visible in workbench.

 • SSL.Default.TrustStore.Password